cometbft/cometbft/spec/consensus/proposer-based-timestamp/README.md

 - **Synchronized clocks**: simultaneous clock reads at any two correct validators differ by at most `PRECISION`;

-- **Bounded message delays**: the end-to-end delay for delivering a message to all correct validators is bounded by `MSGDELAY`.
+- **Bounded message delays**: the end-to-end delay for delivering a `Proposal` message, broadcast by a correct proposer, to all correct validators is bounded by `MSGDELAY`.
-This assumption is restricted to `Proposal` messages, broadcast by proposers.

 `PRECISION` and `MSGDELAY` are consensus parameters, shared by all validators, that define whether the timestamp of a block is acceptable, according with the introduced `timely` predicate.

+#### Note on Liveness

+Setting too small values for synchronous parameters can compromise, possibly in an irreversible way, liveness of consensus.
+This is particularly relevant for the `MSGDELAY` parameter.
+When the `Proposal` end-to-end delay is underestimated or unrealistic, proposed block times can be rejected by all correct nodes.

+In order to prevent networks with bad parameters from not making progress (that is, remaining at the consensus instance for same height forever), the `MSGDELAY` parameter has become adaptive in the implementation.
+This means that the `MSGDELAY` parameter should be interpreted in the form `MSGDELAY(r)`, where `r` is the consensus round, with `MSGDELAY(r+1) > MSGDELAY(r)`.
+The original `MSGDELAY` is therefore in practice `MSGDELAY(0)`.

+More details and discussion on [issue 2184][issue2184].

 ### Timestamp Validation